Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 The _Bioconductor_ newsletter is a quarterly review of core infrastructure developments, community projects and future directions.
 Topics are of general interest as well as those with the greatest impact on the software.
-This quarter has seen substantial development on the ExperimentHub resource and the InteractionSet class.
+This quarter has seen substantial development on the `ExperimentHub` resource and the `InteractionSet` class.
 We review some tips for managing package repositories with `biocLite()` and introduce the new version tagging in the svn / git repos which makes it possible to retrieve a specific version of a _Bioconductor_ package.
-Mike Love talks about constructing design matrices for gene expression experiments and Jim MacDonald takes us on tour of _Bioconductor_ annotation packages and some common use cases.
+Mike Love talks about constructing design matrices for gene expression experiments and Jim MacDonald takes us on tour of _Bioconductor_ annotation packages.

-## Contents
+## <a name="Contents"></a> Contents
 {:.no_toc}

 * Table of contents will replace this text.